Viral Infections in the Mouth (Symptoms with Pictures)

 How long before HIV shows symptoms?

-When you first contract the virus, the signs don't appear immediately.
-Initial symptoms may take several weeks to appear, resembling those of the flu.
-After this phase, HIV may not cause any symptoms for years, multiplying silently within the body.
+When you first contract the virus, signs don’t appear immediately.
+Initial symptoms may take several weeks to show up and often resemble those of the flu.

-While viral infections of the mouth can be annoying, most are not very serious and usually disappear over time, as the body fights them off.
+While viral infections in the mouth can be uncomfortable, most aren’t serious and usually clear up on their own as your body fights them off.